Algeria: Ethnic groups

 Arabs and indigenous Berbers as well as Phoenicians, Romans, Vandals, Byzantine Greeks, Turks, various Sub-Saharan Africans, and French have contributed to the history and culture of Algeria.
 Descendants of Andalusi refugees are also present in the population of Algiers and other cities.
 Moreover, Spanish was spoken by these Aragonese and Castillian Morisco descendants deep into the 18th century, and even Catalan was spoken at the same time by Catalan Morisco descendants in the small town of Grish El-Oued.

-Centuries of Arab migrations to the Maghreb since the seventh century shifted the demographic scope in Algeria.
-Estimates vary based on different sources.
-The majority of the population of Algeria is ethnically Arab, constituting between 75% and 80% to 85% of the population.
-Berbers who make up between 15% and 20% to 24% of the population are divided into many groups with varying languages.
-The largest of these are the Kabyles, who live in the Kabylie region east of Algiers, the Chaoui of Northeast Algeria, the Tuaregs in the southern desert and the Shenwa people of North Algeria.
+Although Algerian law forbids population censuses based on ethnic, religious and linguistic criteria estimates published in non-official sources suggest 75% to 85% of Algeria's population are Arabs. with around 20%–30% identifying as Berber.
+No official census data in Algeria exist to verify these estimates.
+Genetic publications on the Algerian population show that the majority of the population is of indigenous Berber ancestry.

+The largest groups of Berbers in Algeria are the Kabyles, who live in the Kabylia region east of Algiers, the Chaoui of Northeast Algeria in Aures, the Tuaregs in the southern desert and the Shenwa people of North Algeria.
 During the colonial period, there was a large (10% in 1960) European population who became known as Pied-Noirs.
 They were primarily of French, Spanish and Italian origin.
 Almost all of this population left during the war of independence or immediately after its end.

 Languages

-Modern Standard Arabic and Berber are the official languages.
-Algerian Arabic (Darja) is the language used by the majority of the population.
+Modern Standard Arabic and Standard Amazigh are the official languages.
+Algerian Arabic (Dziria) is the language used by the majority of the population.
 Colloquial Algerian Arabic has some Berber loanwords which represent 8% to 9% of its vocabulary.